r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 12. Rank Math Comes with 10+ FREE Module.

 == Changelog ==

+= 1.0.39.2 [Mar 5, 2020] =
+* Added: Indonesian Power Words.
+Thanks to [Kenny Purnomo](https://bravomotor.id)
+* Replaced: "German" [power words](https://rankmath.com/blog/power-words/) were Dutch power words.
+Sorry for the mismatch
+* Improved: SEO Analysis score circle styling which broke in the last update
+* Improved: Yoast's Block importer for [FAQ Schema](https://rankmath.com/blog/faq-schema/)
+* Fixed: Output of encoded URLs from the Canonical field was printing incorrectly.
+Props to [Shahram Rahbari](https://shahram.in/) for reporting.
+PLEASE re-save the posts where Canonical URLs were changed manually.
+It does not apply to the sites with the English language
+* Fixed: 404 errors getting misreported due to a recent change made in the plugin to handle the 404s coming from Elementor's scripts
+* Fixed: 404 monitor reporting redirected URLs in the log
+* Fixed: Network admin wasn't able to access the Rank Math Settings on a subsite
+* Fixed: A PHP notice when rolling back to a previous version using [version control](https://rankmath.com/kb/version-control/)

 = 1.0.39.1 [Feb 27th, 2020] =
 * Fixed: HTML formatting & SEO fields not working in the Taxonomy editing area